-I have for you today a vegan version of a beef curry that’s cooked in the Catholic kitchens of Goa, a former Portuguese colony that sits languidly along India’s west coast.
+I have for you today a vegan version of a Goan beef curry that’s cooked in the Catholic kitchens of this former Portuguese colony that sits languidly along India’s west coast.
 I have written before on these pages about Goa’s distinctive cuisine which — although not something you’ll often find featured on Indian restaurant menus — is undoubtedly one of the most exquisite you will ever taste.
 Goan Christian cuisine is heavily influenced by the land’s Portuguese colonizers and it sparkles with ingredients like vinegar, an ingredient not commonly used in other Indian cuisines.
 But it also incorporates some very Indian ingredients that are available easily along the coast, like coconut and spices.

 For my vegan beef curry I used two types of meat substitutes: tempeh and some beefless strips from Gardein.
 That’s because I wanted to incorporate a variety of textures to replace the mouth-feel of the meat and also pack a protein wallop (there’s nearly 19 grams of protein in each serving).
 You can go with one or the other, use a completely different meat substitute, or even cook this entirely with vegetables.
 Mushrooms and/or eggplant would be great here.